By Louis Golino for CoinWeek …..

 Bugeja again voiced his support for 41, and said the current reverse was too reminiscent of presidential seals, a point I have heard some collectors make as well.

 The committee then voted on all 16 of 44 designs considered.
-41 was the clear winner with 23 votes (each member was able to vote for multiple designs), and the runners up were 23 and 24 with 8 and 7 votes respectively.
+41 was the clear winner with 23 votes (each member was able to vote for multiple designs), and the runners-up were 23 and 24 with eight and seven votes, respectively.
 This was followed by a lengthy discussion about whether to recommend only one design or several, and about whether the normal voting method of majority vote should be suspended for the purpose of recommending a series of designs, which was the preference of Jansen.
-His motion was rejected by a 7 to 3 vote, and the committee ended its discussion of the issue by a unanimous voice vote to recommend design 41 with the proviso that the Mint produce several versions of the design in which some of the elements would be modified, including adding arrows to the olive branches or including neither device (arrows or olive branches), the orientation of the eagle, which some members felt needed to be raised upwards, and the place of the inscriptions.
+His motion was rejected by a seven to three vote, and the committee ended its discussion of the issue by a unanimous voice vote to recommend design 41 with the proviso that the Mint produce several versions of the design in which some of the elements would be modified, including adding arrows to the olive branches or including neither device (arrows or olive branches), the orientation of the eagle, which some members felt needed to be raised upwards, and the place of the inscriptions.

 The selection of some version of design 41 for the coin’s reverse is a good example of the committee’s preference for modern designs, and modern representations of classic American images and themes, as opposed to reissuing more classic American coin designs of the past.

-The design selected is one of those that was considered but rejected for the $5 gold Marshall commemorative coin planned for next year.
+The design selected is one of those that were considered but rejected for the $5 gold Marshall commemorative coin planned for next year.

 The committee also had a briefer, second discussion about creating a new national arts medal program, which the Mint can create through its own existing authority, as confirmed by lawyers from the Mint.
 The plan would be to issue one or two medals a year and to give the artists a much freer hand than in coin programs that come with very specific parameters.
 One member noted that “attractive designs sell and unattractive ones don’t” and used the example of the baseball coins as attractive ones, and the Civil Rights Act 50th and Girl Scouts of the USA coins as unattractive ones, another point that many collectors agree with.
 There was also optimism expressed during this discussion that this kind of program would really help stimulate our medallic artists to be more creative, which may eventually produce a “new liberty design in a 21st century way.”
 The group also voted unanimously by voice to move forward with this program.